mapsacosta/EAFJupyter/docs/00_user_accounts.rst

 General Usage
 ==============

 CMS USERS/VISITORS PLEASE GO TO `CMS ACCOUNTS <https://eafjupyter.readthedocs.io/en/latest/00_user_accounts.html#cms-accounts>`_

 The EAF requires users to have a Fermilab services account which can be obtained in different ways depending on your affiliation with Fermilab.
 The links to instructions are provided for users and visitors looking to obtain a general Fermilab account.

-If you are offsite, you will also to either use a proxy or VPN.
+If you are offsite, you will also need to either use a proxy or VPN.

    * `Fermilab Proxy with FoxyProxy (no RSA token/Yubikey required) <https://library.fnal.gov/off-site-electronic-access-instructions#foxy>`_
    * `Fermilab VPN (RSA token/Yubikey required) <https://fermi.servicenowservices.com/wp/?id=evg-kb-article&sys_id=567a699a1b73f0104726a8efe54bcbe3>`_